SAP/openui5-fhir/docs/tutorials/1 Getting Started.md

 			"version": "1.0.0"
 		},
 		"title": "MyHealthApp",
-		"description": "This app provides an overview of how to work with the UI5 FHIR Model" },
+		"description": "This app provides an overview of how to work with the *UI5 FHIR Model*" },

 	"sap.ui": {